wlcsm/nPoly/README.md

-* nPoly
+# nPoly

 A general polynomial library for the Rust programming language.
+Focusing on polynomial multiplication algorithms for arbitrary algebras.

 Not yet ready for use.

-William Cashman
+William Cashman 2020